 Managing Partner: Paul Boontje

-Number of lawyers: 22 (including 1 chairman, 6 partners, 5 senior associates, 10 associates)
+Number of lawyers: 25 (including 1 Managing Director, 7 partners, 6 senior associates, 11 associates) and 1 paralegal

 Languages: Dutch, English, German

-Boontje Advocaten is a boutique law firm that focuses exclusively on employment law and has been around for more than 15 years.
-Currently employing 22 lawyers, the firm is the biggest firm specialising in employment law in the Netherlands with many lawyers possessing over ten years’ experience in employment law.
+Boontje Advocaten is a boutique law firm that focuses exclusively on employment law and has been around for almost 20 years.
+Currently employing 25 lawyers, the firm is the biggest firm specialising in employment law in the Netherlands with many lawyers possessing over ten years’ experience in employment law.
 The choice for highly experienced professionals was consciously made, based on the experience that clients of its practice look for a sparring partner, who is able to share thoughts with them at the required level and who can offer fitting impromptu solutions at any time.

 Boontje Advocaten aims to provide more than a legal practice that focuses on dispute resolution and employment law challenges.
-Paul Boontje, the firm’s name-giver is also a (registered) mediator.
+Paul Boontje, the firm’s name-giver and a number of (senior) associates are also (registered) mediators.
 Wouter Hes, one of the firm’s other partners, provides (employment law) coaching in addition to his legal practice.
 Each of those disciplines offer a different perspective on conflict resolution, which benefits both its clients and its lawyers.
-Pauline Sick was appointed this year as a deputy judge with the Court of Appeal of the Hague and is one of the editorials of one of the Netherland’s most distinguished legal magazines, as well as one of the editors of RAR, a jurisprudence magazine, appearing 14 times a year.
+Pauline Sick is a deputy judge with the Court of Appeal of the Hague and is one of the editorials of TRA, one of the Netherland’s most distinguished employment law magazines, appearing monthly, as well as one of the editors of RAR, a jurisprudence magazine, appearing 14 times a year.